Renault Arkana (2021-2024) Review

 "The Renault Arkana turns on the style but it doesn't quite match this with substance.
 It's efficient and fairly practical, but as you'll see in this review the hybrid model is far from smooth, the ride is unsettled at all speeds, and it's not much fun to drive."

-The Renault Arkana is part of a growing crop of SUVs shaped like coupes.
-It's a craze that BMW started over a decade ago with the X6, but now almost everyone's at it as the family SUV segment.
+The Renault Arkana joined a growing crop of SUVs shaped like coupes in 2021.
+It's a craze that BMW started with the X6, but now almost everyone's at it in the family SUV segment.
 Let's find out in this review if the Renault Arkana cuts enough of a dash to stand out.

 Strangely, although the Arkana is similar in size to Renault's own Kadjar SUV, it's actually a longer version of the Captur underneath.
-It doesn't directly replace the Kadjar, then, instead offering a svelte, affordable alternative.
+It didn't directly replace the Kadjar, then, instead offering a svelte, affordable alternative.
+The Arkana is now no longer on sales, so you'll be looking at used examples of you fancy one.

 Being longer than the Captur on which it's based is good news for the Arkana's interior space.
 Legroom is pretty good, and that sloping roofline doesn't eat into rear headroom as much as you might think.
 As such, the Renault is practical enough to use as your main family car.